Acute lymphoblastic leukaemia risks and causes

 A CRUK study showed that natural background radiation increases the risk of leukaemia in children and adults.
 The background radiation comes from cosmic rays, rocks and soil as well as food and drinking water.
 But it is important to remember that this risk is very low.

 A review of studies (meta analysis) in 2009 has shown that smoking in the home by parents may increase the risk of ALL in their children.
 This includes smoking by the father in the time before conception.
-Data from the French ESCALE study in 2013 suggests that drinking more than 2 cups of coffee a day may slightly increase the risk of childhood ALL.
+Data from the French ESCALE study in 2013 suggests that drinking more than 2 cups of coffee a day during pregnancy may slightly increase the risk of childhood ALL.
 More research is needed on this.

 Certain rare, inherited conditions can increase the risk of acute leukaemia, including